-No share options had been granted, cancelled, outstanding, exercised or lapsed under the Share Option Scheme up to the date of this report.
-Therefore, the number of shares available for issue is 40,000,000 Shares being approximately 10% of the Shares in issue as at the date of this report.
-The number of options available for grant under the mandate of the Share Option Scheme as at 1 January 2023 and 31 December 2023 was 40,000,000.
+No Options had been granted, cancelled, outstanding, exercised or lapsed under the Share Option Scheme up to the date of this report.
+Therefore, the number of Shares available for issue is 40,000,000 Shares being 10% of the Shares in issue as at the date of this report.
+The number of Options available for grant under the mandate of the Share Option Scheme as at 1 January 2024 and 31 December 2024 was 40,000,000.